genderev/scaling-workbook/README.md

 ### Credit
-These are my personal notes taken from [the SRE series](https://landing.google.com/sre/books/) and other blogs and [books](https://www.aosabook.org/en/distsys.html).
+These are my notes from [the SRE series](https://landing.google.com/sre/books/) and other [places](https://www.aosabook.org/en/distsys.html).